rado-zapach/advent-quiz/README.md

 Run the following commands in two separate terminals to create a blissful development experience where your browser auto-refreshes when files change on your hard drive.

+    docker-compose -f src/main/docker/postgresql.yml up
     ./mvnw
     yarn start

 ## Building for production

+## Using Docker to simplify development (recommended)

+You can use Docker to improve your JHipster development experience.
+A number of docker-compose configuration are available in the [src/main/docker](src/main/docker) folder to launch required third party services.

+For example, to start a postgresql database in a docker container, run:

+    docker-compose -f src/main/docker/postgresql.yml up -d

+To stop it and remove the container, run:

+    docker-compose -f src/main/docker/postgresql.yml down

+You can also fully dockerize your application and all the services that it depends on.
+To achieve this, first build a docker image of your app by running:

+    ./mvnw package -Pprod jib:dockerBuild

+Then run:

+    docker-compose -f src/main/docker/app.yml up -d

+For more information refer to [Using Docker and Docker-Compose][], this page also contains information on the docker-compose sub-generator (`jhipster docker-compose`), which is able to generate docker configurations for one or several JHipster applications.

 ### Packaging as jar